 The nominal value of cash, accounts receivable and accrued receivables, and accounts payable and accrued liabilities is deemed to reflect the fair value.
-This is due to the fact that transactions which give rise to these balances arise in the normal course of trade with industry standard payment terms.
+This is due to the fact that transactions which give rise to these balances arise in the normal course of trade with industry standard payment terms and are of a short term nature.
+Derviate liabilities are stated at fair value as they are revalued at each reporting period based on using observable inputs from foreign currency curves.